As an athlete, you may need more protein than you think to build and maintain muscle.

 In order to maximize muscle recovery and strength gains, research suggests you need to feed your body protein-rich foods at least four times each day rather than larger doses one to two times per day.
 That means it’s best to include protein-rich foods at all meals and at least one snack whenever maintaining or building lean body mass is a priority for you.

 You also want to build up to that higher protein intake, especially if you’re not consuming that much protein now.
-Think of it like lifting: You wouldn’t step up to Tonal and try to deadlift 200 pounds without training first.
+Think of it like lifting: You wouldn’t try to deadlift 200 pounds without training first.
 You’d start with deadlifting 50 pounds, and then build up the strength to increase the weight.
 The same goes for protein.
 You don’t want to suddenly slam your system with over 100 grams of protein if you have only been consuming around 50 grams.
 You’ll want to slowly increase your intake each day to train your body to utilize the protein to the best of your ability.

 |Protein-Rich Food||Serving Size for 20 grams of protein|